gaycodegal/operator-12/README.md

 ## Features

+- Can Render text in boxes
+	- Try `./main test-textbox` and use arrow keys to navigate the README!
 - Can load map and slug data from Lua file exported by [Tiled](https://www.mapeditor.org/)
     - Sample map file found in resources/maps
 - Escape key closes game.